alirawashdeh/rss-reader-alexa/README.md

-# rss-reader-alexa
+# RSS Reader for Alexa
-An Alexa Skill that fetches headlines from various BBC RSS feeds.
+An Alexa Skill that fetches headlines from various BBC News RSS feeds.

 Note: This skill uses the Alexa Skills Kit - intended for basic custom skills.
 It doesn't use the [Alexa Flash Briefing Skills API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/understanding-the-flash-briefing-skill-api) which, at the time of writing, [doesn't work in the UK region](https://forums.developer.amazon.com/questions/53028/uk-how-to-test-my-flash-briefing-skill.html).